-The Group's consolidated financial instruments comprise of cash, receivables (excluding "advances from employees"), deposits (presented as part of "Other current assets" in the consolidated financial statements), noncurrent portion of receivable arising from PTO and long-term deposits (presented as part of "Other noncurrent assets" in the consolidated financial statements), accounts payable and other current liabilities (excluding "withholding taxes payable"), retention payable, interest payable and loans payable.
+The Group's consolidated financial instruments comprise of cash, receivables (excluding "advances from employees"), noncurrent portion of receivable arising from PTO and long-term deposits (presented as part of "Other noncurrent assets" in the consolidated financial statements), accounts payable and other current liabilities (excluding "withholding taxes payable"), retention payable, interest payable and loans payable.
 The main purpose of these financial instruments is to finance the Group's operations.
 The main risks arising from the use of these financial instruments include credit risk and liquidity risk.
 The Group's BOD reviews and approves the policies for managing these risks and these are summarized below.